Reuben Gridley Wright Farm Complex

 Reuben Gridley Wright Farm Complex is a historic home and farm complex located at Westfield in Chautauqua County, New York.
 The home is a two-story wood frame Queen Anne style dwelling built in 1883 for Rueben Gridley Wright, one of Westfield's most prominent citizens.
 The house was designed by Fredonia architect Enoch A. Curtis.
-The property includes five contributing farm outbuildings that relate to its operation as a, extensive late 19th century vineyard operation.
+The property includes five contributing farm outbuildings that relate to its operation as an extensive late 19th century vineyard operation.

 It was listed on the National Register of Historic Places in 1983.